4Catalyzer/found/README.md

     - `format(pattern, params)`: returns the path string for a pattern of the same format as a route `path` and a object of the corresponding path parameters
   - `addTransitionHook(hook)`: adds a [transition hook](https://github.com/4Catalyzer/farce#transition-hooks) that can [block navigation](#blocking-navigation)

-The `getComponent` method receives an object containing these properties as its argument.
+The `getComponent` method receives an object containing the same properties as the `match` object above, with an additional `router` property as above.

 #### `data` or `getData`

-Specify the `data` property or `getData` method to inject data into a route component as the `data` prop. `data` can be any value. `getData` can be any value, or a promise that resolves to any value. `getData` receives an object containing the routing state, as described above.
+Specify the `data` property or `getData` method to inject data into a route component as the `data` prop. `data` can be any value. `getData` can be any value, or a promise that resolves to any value. `getData` receives an object containing the routing state, as described above for `getComponent`.

 The `getData` method is intended for loading additional data from your back end for a given route.
 By design, all requests for asynchronous component and data dependencies will be issued in parallel.
 Found uses static route configurations specifically to enable issuing these requests in parallel.